Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 UConn Schedule Analysis

-- The Huskies' signature win of the season came in an 80-48 victory on November 16 against the Maryland Terrapins, who rank inside the top 50 (No. 35) in our computer rankings.
+- The Huskies registered their best win of the season on November 16, when they grabbed an 80-48 victory over the Maryland Terrapins, who rank inside the top 50 (No. 34), according to our computer rankings.

-- The Longhorns have tied for the first-most Quadrant 3 victories in the country according to the RPI (four).
+- Based on the RPI, the Longhorns have four wins over Quadrant 3 teams, tied for the first-most in the country.

 UConn 2023-24 Best Wins